Addicticks/jTextTime/README.md

 ## Usage with XJC

-If you generate Java classes from XML schema using the `xjc` tool then you must use a so-called bindings file to instruct the xjc tool to use the adapters from this library.
+If you generate Java classes from XML schema using the `xjc` tool then you must use a so-called bindings file to instruct the xjc tool which adapter you want to use.

-The bindings file should look like this:
+Using the out-of-the-box adapters from this library then the bindings file should look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>